bfreuden/helix-tutorial/README.md

 * evenly dispatched ``MASTER`` replicas on 3 instances
 * taken into consideration the expected replication factor: now we have 2 ``SLAVE`` replicas for each partition

+Now the external view is the same as the ideal state.

 Now let's observe how Helix will handle failures.

 # Failover